kihuynh/pizza-order/README.md

 ## Specifications
 #### Back-End Specifications

-* Create a pizza object that will hold,
+* Create a pizza constructor that will hold,
   - size
   - first & second topping.

-* Prototype of pizza concating all toppings or list the whole array (rethink and modify)
-  - will return all options selected

 * Prototype of pizza costs
   - Cost will be based on size of pizza.
   - 1-3 pizza sizes

+* Prototype of pizza of full cost
+  - will return all options selected using objects
+  -

 #### Front-End Specifications